Yogesh070/Solved-Question-Set/JAVA/2018-Spring.md

 - Create Connection Object: Finally, code a call to the DriverManager object's getConnection( ) method to establish actual database connection.

-## 6. b) A database "testdb" contains a table "employee" with some records having id, name, post, salary Write a program to update the salary to 50000 whose post is "Manager".
+## 6. b) A database "testdb" contains a table "employee" with some records having id, name, post, salary.
+Write a program to update the salary to 50000 whose post is "Manager".

 Ans: